Rehan28/PSTU-Inventory-Management-System-with-BlockChain-Technology/README.md

 ## Key Features & Pages

 Below are the important pages with screenshots.
-Images are loaded from `frontend/public/screenshots/`.

 ### 1. Admin Dashboard